Practice note 4

 Patient

-17. The definition of ‘patient’ in section 3 of the Act, which defines ‘patient’ as:
+17. In this Practice Note, a patient includes any person who falls within the definition of ‘patient’ in section 3 of the Act, namely:

 - any other person who is the subject of the proceeding but does not fall into the definition of ‘patient’ under section 3 of the Act.